 Pursuant to the Community Documents, various fees and assessments may be imposed upon residential homeowners by the Residential Association and/or the Community Council.
 These fees may include base assessments, service area assessments (including assessments for bulk internet and other telecommunication services), a working capital contribution, and an assessment upon transfer of a residence (up to one-half of one percent of the gross sales price for most transfers) paid by the seller, which fees shall be in an amount sufficient to cover the services provided by the Residential Association and/or the Community Council.
-The initial amount of base assessments payable by residents of Daybreak pursuant to the Residential Covenant is currently \$134.50 per month which currently includes charges for Century Link internet and data related services in the amount of \$33.00 per month.
+The initial amount of base assessments payable by residents of Daybreak in the Daybreak Marina Townhomes pursuant to the Residential Covenant is currently \$284.50 per month (which \$284.50 currently includes charges of \$33.00 for Century Link internet and data related services, \$150.00 per month for capital reserves, contract services, common irrigation and maintenance of landscaping, and other costs specific to the Daybreak Marina Townhomes).
 This amount has been established by the Board of Directors for the Residential Association and is subject to change and additional base, service or other assessments may be otherwise charged to Daybreak residents pursuant to the Community Documents governing the community organization within Daybreak.
 Generally, these fees and assessments are payable to and collected by the Residential Association or the Community Council.
 These fees and assessments will be used to cover the Residential Association's and the Community Council's ongoing expenses associated with the ownership, maintenance and operation of various common areas throughout the development and other required or appropriate functions and may include the capital and operating costs associated with acquiring and maintaining water rights, delivering secondary water to Daybreak, and the acquisition, construction, ownership, maintenance, and operation of such delivery system, including Oquirrh Lake and other water bodies within the community and Daybreak's secondary water system.

-Certain portions of Village 8 may include townhouse and condominium style lots or units.
+Certain portions of Lake Village may include townhouse and condominium style lots or units.
 Such lots or units will be subject to and governed by additional covenants, conditions, restrictions, easements, liens, charges, assessments and associations.
-Purchasers of townhouse or condominium style lots or units in Village 8 will be provided an additional set of disclosure statements regarding issues unique to owning such lots or units within Daybreak.
+Purchasers of townhouse or condominium style lots or units in Lake Village will be provided an additional set of disclosure statements regarding issues unique to owning such lots or units within Daybreak.